dhasteer/webdev_workshop/README.md

 # webdev_workshop

 Work in progress for the attendees of the Adahacks 2024 webdev workshop.
-Please walk through steps so that you are comfortable using `git` to clone this repository locally.
+Please use `git` to clone this repository on your device.
+This will allow for seamless setup when I ask you to "pull" any more updates on the day of the hackathon.